Old Market Square, Nottingham: Tram stop

 On the southern side of the Market Square, along South Parade, is Nottingham Express Transit's Old Market Square tram stop.
 The two tram lines run in both directions, skirting around the edge of the main square from Market Street in the north west and along South Parade towards Hockley.
 The Market Square was once at the heart of the city's road network; today it is closed to all traffic except buses along Beast Market Hill and the tram.

 Speaker's Corner

-On 22 February 2009 Nottingham's Speaker's Corner was officially opened by Jack Straw (at the time, UK Justice Secretary).
-It was the first official Speakers' Corner outside London.
-It is located on a new extension to the Market Square, which was added at the junction of King Street and Queen Street; with landscaping, planting, and a new memorial to Brian Clough.
+On 22 February 2009, Nottingham's Speaker's Corner was officially opened by Jack Straw (at the time, UK Justice Secretary).It is located on a new extension to the Market Square, which was added at the junction of King Street and Queen Street; with landscaping, planting, and a new memorial to Brian Clough.
 Due in part to the success of the Nottingham 'Corner', there are new plans for similar projects in Lichfield and Prague.